tdloi/BingMaps-shortest-path/README.md

 ## Usage
 - Go to https://tdloi.github.io/simple-shortest-path
-- Input a list of coordinates, with two coordinates on each row, each coordinate includes latitude and lontitude seperate by a space (or on each column if load from csv files)
+- Input a list of coordinates, each line contains three value: coordinate names, latitude and lontitude.
+If radius is not resented, a random value will be generated.
+This radius value is used for determining adjacent vertices, vertices within radius of a vertex will become its adjacent vertex.

 ## License
 Source code of this project is licensed under [MIT license](LICENSE)